spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/how-to-add-new-custom-field.md

 template: howto-guide-template
 ---

 This document explains how to add fields to Back Office forms.
+The email field is used as an example.

 ## Add a contact email field to the store settings in the Back Office